splunk/public-o11y-docs/gdi/get-data-in/application/ruby/migrate-from-splunk-ruby.rst

 Compatibility and requirements
 =============================================

 Make sure that you have the correct requirements for the OpenTelemetry Ruby instrumentation.
-See :ref:`ruby-otel-requirements-upstream`.
+See :ref:`ruby-otel-requirements`.

 Migrate to the OpenTelemetry instrumentation for Ruby
 ==================================================================